elmohaya/Investigata-a-data-set/README.md

 After identifying the issues in the data set we will begin the cleaning process which will be aimed to fix all structure, content, and tidiness problems.

 ### Proposing Questions
-This step is related to asking questions that are of practical concern as an attempt to solve real-life problems.
+This step is related to asking questions that are of practical concerns as an attempt to solve real-life problems.

 ### Visualization & Conclusion
 In this step of analyzing the data set, we will visualize the results and try to answer the proposed questions in the previous step.